 Microscopium – The Microscopists’ Fair

-The usual venue for the Quekett’s annual sale of microscopes and related items in St Albans is too small to allow for the social distancing that is part of Covid-19 precautions, so this year we moved a few miles east to the main hall of the Elm Court Youth and Community Centre in Potters Bar.
-In addition to providing members and visitors with a good opportunity to dispose of surplus items and to acquire new kit, Microscopium provides an excellent opportunity to meet old friends, make new friends, and gossip over tea and coffee and over lunch.
-This was our first face-to-face meeting for over 18 months, so there was a lot of catching up to do.
+The usual venue for the Quekett’s annual sale of microscopes and related items in St Albans is too small to allow for the social distancing that is part of Covid-19 precautions, and most members prefer a Saturday, so this year we moved again, to Letchworth Settlement.
+As always, Microscopium provided members and visitors with a good opportunity to dispose of surplus items and to acquire new kit, and also provided an excellent opportunity to meet old friends, make new friends, and gossip over tea and coffee and over lunch.
+A train strike and the cost of petrol may have kept some people away, but we still had a good crowd of buyers.
+One student came all the way from Sweden so that he could meet some of the Club’s photomicrographers.

 As usual, many used microscopes, lenses, accessories, slides, books, etcetera were offered at reasonable prices for the benefit of amateur microscopists.
 These items, and any items that are given away, must NOT be subsequently sold on eBay at great profit, and anyone found doing so will not be welcome at future meetings.